-The National Risk Index is easy to use and can support help a community prioritize resilience efforts by providing an at-a-glance overview of multiple natural hazard risk factors.
+The National Risk Index is easy to use and can be levered to support community prioritization of resilience efforts by providing an at-a-glance overview of multiple natural hazard risk factors.

 The National Risk Index is accessible to anyone interested in mitigation or understanding the natural hazard risk in a community.
 This includes:

 - Local Officials

 - Homeowners and Renters

 - Property Owners

 - Real Estate Professionals